nagasesank/nagasesank/README.md

 I'm always learning and trying to improve my skills.
 Here are some things I'm currently working on:

-- Malware Analysis and Threat detection, TTPs
+- Malware Analysis and Threat Detection, TTPs
 - AWS Cloud Security
-- Ansible tower,Terraform
+- Ansible Tower, Terraform
 - MITRE ATT&CK

 ## 📫 Get in Touch